 Starting point: Two auditors, both 24 years old, both starting their RA programme.
 Auditor A joins a Big 4 firm in Amsterdam.
 Auditor B joins a 45-person SRA-member firm in Rotterdam.
 Both are competent and motivated, and both plan to stay in audit for at least six years.

 Auditor A works on four audit clients, all PIEs, all with engagement teams of 8-15 people.
-Their work consists of substantive testing on assigned sections (receivables, payables, inventory counts).
+Their work consists of substantive testing on assigned sections (receivables, payables, inventory counts, revenue cut-off).
 They have no client contact beyond data requests.
 Their RA study is supported by study leave.

 Auditor A becomes a senior, leading sections on large engagements.
 They still don’t sign anything or present to audit committees.
 Their client portfolio is assigned, not built.

 Auditor B is promoted to manager at year 4.
-They now sign engagement letters for smaller clients (under the supervision of the engagement partner).
+They now sign engagement letters for smaller clients (under the supervision of the EP).
 They present interim findings to two audit committees.
-They've completed their RA theoretical exams and are in the practical experience phase.
+They’ve completed their RA theoretical exams and are in the practical experience phase.

 Auditor A reaches manager at a Big 4 firm.
 Salary: approximately €75,000-€85,000 in Amsterdam (2024 market data from Robert Half Netherlands and Hays salary guides).
 They manage large engagement teams but still don’t own client relationships.

-Auditor B holds the RA, manages a portfolio of 15 clients, and has developed a specialisation in ISAE 3402 engagements for payroll providers.
+Auditor B holds the RA and manages a portfolio of 15 clients, with a developed specialisation in ISAE 3402 engagements for payroll providers.
 Salary: approximately €70,000-€80,000 in Rotterdam.
 Lower on paper, but their cost of living is lower and their client book is portable.

 Exit paths and salary benchmarks